About the AHCJ International Health Study Fellowships

 A current resume or CV.

-A letter of recommendation from your current employer that addresses the benefits of the fellowship to you and the news organization’s audience as well as the employer’s commitment to support the project as detailed in the Expectations section above.
+A letter of recommendation from your current employer that addresses the benefits of the fellowship to you and the news organization’s audience as well as the employer’s commitment to support the project as detailed in the Expectations section above, including scheduling sufficient time for you to pursue the project.
 Freelance applicants should submit a letter of recommendation from a client or assigning editor willing to provide an outlet for the final project.

 A work sample of one health policy story published or aired during the past 12 months.